adankot/todolist/README.md

 - Delete all tasks
 - Delete all completed tasks

-For an easy deploy, currently it use Docker, but it is not required.
+For an easy deploy, currently it uses Docker, but it is not required.
 You just need to install Node.js v6.10.0 (LTS), Redis 3.2.8 and MongoDB 3.4.2 manually on your server.

 ## Installation